 Mary Anne Haas

-Mary Anne Haas is the founder of the International Schools Services (ISS) Women’s Symposium.
+Mary Anne Haas was the founder of the International Schools Services (ISS) Women’s Symposium.
 The Symposium provides an opportunity for growth and development for women in international education and leadership roles.

 In July 2016 Mary Anne retired from ISS at the age of ninety!

-When Mary Anne joined ISS in 1996 she had already spent decades working overseas and supporting international education.
+When Mary Anne joined ISS in 1996, she had already spent decades working overseas and supporting international education.
 Her late husband Stanley Haas was a teacher and headmaster.
-His work brought Mary Anne into this field, but her contributions are of her own design.
+His work brought Mary Anne into this field, but her contributions were of her own design.

-Born in Seattle, Washington in 1926, as the oldest of five (and the only girl), Mary Anne credits her parents with teaching her life lessons that have guided her adult experiences and interactions, including gratitude, pride in her heritage, and the importance of education and charity.
-Charity, as Mary Anne is quick to explain, is not limited to providing funds but rather “giving help in every way” to those less fortunate.
-Mary Anne has her own unique view of the world, one that is optimistic and informed.
-She is always learning, experiencing and adding dimension to her already varied and interesting life.
+Born in Seattle, Washington in 1926, as the oldest of five (and the only girl), Mary Anne credited her parents with teaching her life lessons that guided her adult experiences and interactions, including gratitude, pride in her heritage, and the importance of education and charity.
+Charity, as Mary Anne was quick to explain, is not limited to providing funds but rather “giving help in every way” to those less fortunate.
+Mary Anne had her own unique view of the world, one that was optimistic and informed.
+She was always learning, experiencing, and adding dimension to her already varied and interesting life.

 During World War II, Mary Anne left Seattle for New York, before moving to San Francisco in 1945.
 It was in California that Mary Anne met Stanley Haas.
 They married in 1949 and during their early married life, Stanley and Mary Anne traveled as much as possible, immersing themselves in other cultures.
 These trips would prove to be the foundation upon which they built a long career in international education.

 In 1974 Stanley became Superintendent of the American Community School, and the family moved to Athens.
-Mary Anne explains, “We were successful as a family because we worked as a team.”
-In Greece Mary Anne again became involved with numerous organizations, serving as President of the American Women’s Club, and volunteering at the U.S. Embassy.
+Mary Anne explained, “We were successful as a family because we worked as a team.”
+In Greece, Mary Anne again became involved with numerous organizations, serving as President of the American Women’s Club, and volunteering at the U.S. Embassy.

-Mary Anne has an immense amount of wisdom and life experience, but she never says that she is done learning.
-Indeed, she created opportunities and took advantage of the possibilities presented, and the result is a life that is filled with adventure, laughter and passion for others.
-She says, “What you think may be, isn’t.
+Mary Anne had an immense amount of wisdom and life experience, but she never stopped learning.
+Indeed, she created opportunities and took advantage of the possibilities presented, and the result was a life that was filled with adventure, laughter and passion for others.
+She explained, “What you think may be, isn’t.
 What you think is good enough, needs more work.
 Humility is as integral to success as anything else; have humility and success and happiness will follow.
 Stay true to yourself and you will be true to others.”
-Mary Anne is truly an inspiration and a valued friend to the international community.
+Mary Anne was truly an inspiration and a valued friend to the international community.

-Her mentor was Stanley Haas, but she is a mentor and inspiration to many.
-Mary Anne’s passionate contributions strengthen our community and our world.
+Mary Anne Haas was a mentor, sponsor, and inspiration to many.
+Mary Anne’s passionate contributions strengthened our community and our world.